 Also, the fact that Bitwarden is based in the United States, the home of Five Eyes and other international intelligence organizations, will probably put off super security-conscious users – and understandably so.

-Nevertheless, Bitwarden is still one of the best password managers available today, with a robust, feature-rich free edition everyone should try out.
+Nevertheless, Bitwarden is still one of the best password managers available today, with a robust, feature-rich free edition that everyone should try out.

 To check it out, click right here.